yazi-rs/yazi-rs.github.io/versioned_docs/version-25.12.29/plugins/utils.md

 You probably will never need it, and more likely, you'll need [`cx.active.current.cwd`][folder-cwd], which is the current directory where the user is working.

-Specifically, when the user changes the directory, `cx.active.current.cwd` gets updated immediately, while synchronizing this update with the filesystem via `chdir` involves I/O operations, such as checking if the directory is valid.
+Specifically, when the user changes the directory, `cx.active.current.cwd` gets updated immediately, while synchronizing this update with the file system via `chdir` involves I/O operations, such as checking if the directory is valid.

 So, there may be some delay, which is particularly noticeable on slow devices.
 For example, when an HDD wakes up from sleep, it typically takes 3~4 seconds.